 Packaging - ***

 The boxes are fairly straight forward, with good visibility of the

 figure and accessories.
 The backdrop in each box looks good,

 and the box has no wasted space.
 It's also collector

 later if you so desire.

 Sculpting - *

 I know how tough it is for new companies, but the sculpting on sixth

 need much better head sculpts.

 About the best I can say is that they have

 heads.
 Okay, so maybe it's not that bad, but these heads look

 worst of the three - even Ken would kick his ass.

 The heads are soft and hollow, so they should be

 fairly easy to swap out.
 This is an area that AFP will have

 to focus on with later releases.

 Paint - **1/2

 The paint ops are acceptable, with fairly clean lines.
 The

 accessories.
 They could have been much nicer looking if the

 radios or pagers had more detail added or highlighted with the paint

 Accessories - ***

 There are a decent number of accessories, but the quality of them

 varies greatly.
-There are 7; .38 revolver (die cast metal), radio, badge,
+There are 7; .38 revolver (die cast metal),

 The .38 is the best of the bunch.
 Not

 in the cylinder are painted.
 It's the only detail item

 painted on any of the accessories.

 On the other end of the spectrum are the

 small.
 They are definitely not in scale.

 In between are the rest, as you might

 imagine.
 The pager, badge and radio all fit nicely on the

 belt.
 The cuff pouch opens and closes easily, and the cuffs

 Oufit - ***

 The outfits are my favorite part of these figures.
 All three

 What surprises me most is that all three are

 well with the suits, and the ties actually look like real

 ties.
 The scale is great, and I love the little tie tack on

 The belts work fairly well to, with a decent

 buckle, and it fits on the figure and in the belt loops just

 fine.
 There's also socks, and a decent shoe sculpt.